New Tax on Pension Income of Non-Habitual Residents

 By virtue of Law No 4714/2020 a new alternative tax regime for foreign pensioners is introduced, by the addition of a new article 5B in the Greek Income tax code (Law 4172/2013- ITC) with effect as of tax year 2020 onwards.
 It applies to individuals, earning pension income arising from abroad, as defined in Article 12 of the Income Tax Code, who transfer their tax residence in Greece.
 The following circumstances must be met:

-In that case, the total income derived from foreign pension is subject to a flat tax rate of 7% per year in Greece, exhausting any further tax liability in Greece for such foreign source income, including solidarity tax.
+In that case, the total foreign-sourced income is subject to a flat 7% tax rate per year, exhausting any further tax liability in Greece for total foreign source income, including solidarity tax.
 The aforementioned tax must be paid annually until the end of July.
 Then, the individual is considered as Greek tax resident and the relevant Double tax treaty applies.

 However, the individual is subject to Greek individual income tax for all their Greek source income according to the general rules of the Greek ITC; whilst they are not exempt from Greek inheritance tax or gift tax, where applicable, for moveable assets located abroad.